Discover Dorset's dark skies

 Spring – Distant galaxies

 • Anywhere you are away from artificial lights once the sun’s gone down.
 The show the night sky puts really takes your breath away on a clear night.
-The darkest skies are those of Cranborne Chase AONB International Dark Sky Reserve but much of Dorset, away from artificial light can be just as impressive.
+The darkest skies are those of Cranborne Chase International Dark Sky Reserve but much of Dorset, away from artificial light can be just as impressive.
 Gardens also offer a good option if you’re lucky enough to live or be staying somewhere dark!

 • Your eyes!
 Seriously, from a dark site you can see an enormous amount without any optical aid, just as everyone did before the invention of the telescope in the 16th Century.
 If you like, try binoculars; you’ll be astounded at how much more you can see: craters on the Moon, star clusters, distant galaxies, and many, many more stars.
 We would also recommend warm clothes, hot chocolate and marshmallows and something to lie on.
 A deckchair is great as you’re comfy and you won’t get a sore neck.